 “What are you going to do while I’m away?”

 The three of us separate.
 Showtime minus two hours.
 That should be enough time.
 I race round to Gary’s just as the vet is about to leave.
-I explain my predicament and he asks Gary if it’s OK to use his bathroom to clean up the wounds.
+I explain my predicament and he asks Gary if it’s OK to use his bathroom to clean up my wounds.
 I tell the vet that it probably looks worse than it is and he bathes my eyes with a pink solution that I hope isn’t going to stain.
 Just as I assume that the consultation is over he looks at me intently and says:

 “Yes, I’m fine.”